raspberrypi/documentation/installation/sd-cards.md

 The Raspberry Pi should work with any compatible SD card, although there are some guidelines that should be followed:

-- SD card size (capacity).
+##SD card size (capacity).

 For installation of NOOBS, the minimum recommended card size is 8GB.
 For image installations we recommend a minimum of 4GB; some distributions can run on much smaller cards, specifically LibreELEC and Arch.

-- SD card class.
+##SD card class.

 The card class determines the sustained write speed for the card; a class 4 card will be able to write at 4MB/s, whereas a class 10 should be able to attain 10 MB/s.
 However, it should be noted that this does not mean a class 10 card will outperform a class 4 card for general usage, because often this write speed is achieved at the cost of read speed and increased seek times.

-- SD card physical size.
+##SD card physical size.

 The original [Raspberry Pi Model A](https://www.raspberrypi.org/products/model-a/) and [Raspberry Pi Model B](https://www.raspberrypi.org/products/model-b/) require full-size SD cards.
 The newer [Raspberry Pi Model A+](https://www.raspberrypi.org/products/model-a-plus/), [Raspberry Pi Model B+](https://www.raspberrypi.org/products/model-b-plus/), [Raspberry Pi 2 Model B](https://www.raspberrypi.org/products/raspberry-pi-2-model-b/), [Raspberry Pi Zero](https://www.raspberrypi.org/products/pi-zero/), and [Raspberry Pi 3 Model B](https://www.raspberrypi.org/products/raspberry-pi-3-model-b/) require micro SD cards.

+##Troubleshooting

 We recommend buying the Raspberry Pi SD card which is available [here](https://shop.pimoroni.com/products/noobs-8gb-sd-card), as well as from other retailers; this is an 8GB class 6 micro SD card (with a full-size SD adapter) that outperforms almost all other SD cards on the market and is a good value solution.